co-cddo/api-catalogue/README.md

 ## Data sources

-Note that data used to generate the catalogue is mainly held in a local CSV file: data/catalogue.csv.
+The data used to generate the catalogue is held in a local CSV file: data/catalogue.csv.

-However, additional data is pulled from https://github.com/co-cddo/api-catalogue-data-source as JSON.
-For convenience, this additional data has been extracted into a local CSV file data/catalogue-from-json-source.csv to make it easier to compare or combine with the data in catalogue.csv.